Who's listening in this moment?

 Cindyne, from the UK, says music makes her feel worry-free.

-Download our full guide to millennials on Spotify.
+Download our full guide to marketing to millennials on Spotify.

 How to reach millennials in the chill moment